How To Overcome Food Addiction: Eating For Strength

 Overeating high-sugar and high-fat foods often stimulates the brain's pleasure centers, which can cause an "addictive" response.
 In these cases, food addiction may be attributed to a cycle of seeking neurotransmitter release.
 Although food might not carry intense highs, high-sugar and high-fat foods can significantly impact the body and brain.
 They can cause an increased desire for or reliance on unhealthy foods.
 Turning to these foods as a coping mechanism can cause psychological and physiological food addiction symptoms.

-Like other forms of addiction, food addiction may have underlying roots in feelings of anxiety, inadequacy, and trauma, all of which can lead to unhealthy coping mechanisms, including food consumption.
+Like other forms of addiction, food addiction may have underlying roots in anxiety, inadequacy, and trauma, all of which can lead to unhealthy coping mechanisms, including food consumption.
 These behaviors might be grounded in adverse childhood experiences, poor coping habits, or witnessing the behaviors of others.
 Food addiction may be treatable regardless of the precise source of this concern.

 How to overcome food addiction: Learning to eat for strength